 • Restrictions, historical oversights, and planning requirements

 If any of these claims are identified, you’ll need to pay them off as soon as possible.
-It’s not unheard of for title issues to hold up a sale considering that title and deed issues made up 13% of the contractual problems in delayed settlements as of April 2021.
+It’s not unheard of for title issues to hold up a sale.
 Thankfully, to get ahead of title issues, you can order a preliminary title report.

 “We order a preliminary title right away,” says Maxey.
-“There’s some things that come up on the title that could take us a couple months to clear up.
+“There are some things that come up on the title that could take us a couple of months to clear up.
 If we’re able to give the buyer that expectation, it’s just a smoother process.”

 Complete necessary repairs